postmanlabs/node-doc-kube/README.md

     ?
 What is your application's entrypoint? e.g. src/services/server.js
     ?
 Which protocol does your application speak? e.g. http

-I used [Kubesail](https://kubesail.com/) a hosted Kubernetes provider that offers a free managed namespace.
+I used [Kubesail](https://kubesail.com/) a hosted Kubernetes provider that creates a free managed namespace.
 However, [`npx deploy-to-kube`](https://github.com/kubesail/deploy-to-kube) supports any Kubernetes cluster.
 By running it inside your app's directory, this utility will generate a Dockerfile, build and push deployment images, generate Kubernetes configurations files, and trigger a deployment on your kubernetes cluster.
+If don't already have a kubernetes cluster (and are not using Kubesail), you will need to select a Kubernetes provider and